mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 So while I can’t guarantee that my words of wisdom will fix all your problems (or any). however I do hope you find something in the lessons that I have learnt over the years that perhaps can act as a catalyst to helping you on your DDD journey.
 Remember its all about context, and this is mine.

-## The fundamental concepts of DDD
+## The Fundamental Concepts Of DDD

 > Domain-driven design is both a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complicated domains.
 Eric Evans, Domain-Driven Design (2003)